 You must apply online through UCAS for full-time courses at Sussex and check your course for any specific application procedures.

 You can apply for up to five courses via UCAS (although only four can be for Medicine).
 You do not need to use all five choices and you can apply for several courses at the same university.

 If you’re an international student, you also apply through UCAS.
 See the UCAS guide for international students applying to UK universities.

 Our UCAS code is S90 and our code name is SUSX.

-The initial applications deadline is 15 January.
+The initial applications deadline for most courses is the final Wednesday in January (which will be Wednesday 26 January in 2022).
 However, for Medicine, the deadline for Brighton and Sussex Medical School is 15 October.